Hunter Syndrome is a life limiting condition for which there is no cure.

 So as you can imagine we tend to get an audience on most of our outings.

-1. "Bring sweets around in your pocket; every time he behaves give him a sweet...he won't be long learning to behave then"
+1. "Bring sweets around in your pocket; every time he behaves give him a sweet - then he won't be as long to learn how to behave."

 Should I pat him on his head too and tell him 'good dog'?